SoftwareAG/cumulocity-remote-access-local-proxy/docs/PLUGINS.md

 ## Python plugin

-A python plugin can created using the Python [click](https://click.palletsprojects.com/) package.
+A python plugin can be created using the Python [click](https://click.palletsprojects.com/) package.
 This options provides the better user experience as `click` provides a rich interface such as user prompts, environment binding, help descriptions etc.

-The following example show how to create a plugin which can be called by using:
+The following example show how to create a plugin which can be called using:

 ```sh
 c8ylp plugin python_ssh
 ```

+This example provies a custom way to launch an interactive ssh session using special business logic to automatically select the ssh user based on the name of the device.

 Firstly create a blank file in the following location (create the folder if it does not already exist):